Our top picks of timely offers from our partnersMore details

 The Costco Anywhere Visa® Card is a good option for loyal Costco fans and travelers who don't mind receiving rewards once a year.

-However, if you don't shop at Costco regularly, or if you prefer to do most of your food shopping at supermarkets, consider other grocery rewards credit cards, such as the Blue Cash Preferred® Card from American Express.
+However, if you don't shop at Costco regularly, or if you prefer to do most of your food shopping at supermarkets, consider other rewards credit cards, such as the Blue Cash Preferred® Card from American Express.

-Information about the Costco Anywhere Visa® Card and Chase Freedom® Card has been collected independently by CNBC and has not been reviewed or provided by the issuer of the cards prior to publication.
+Information about the Chase Freedom Flex℠ has been collected independently by Select and has not been reviewed or provided by the issuer of the card prior to publication.